-New Pathways is a training and immersion program for non-profit organizations in a local community to advance and accelerate the development of innovative strategies and to strengthen adaptive leadership.
+New Pathways is a training and immersion program for non-profit organizations in a local community who are seeking to advance their development of innovative strategies and strengthen adaptive leadership.

-Designed in partnership with a local host agency, the New Pathways program is designed to enable growth in the adaptive capacity of participating organizations through four different strategies:
+Designed in partnership with a local host agency, the New Pathways program is designed to enable the growth of participating organizations' adaptive capacity.
+The program is structured around a combination of four different components:

-- Participant-led Community Convenings designed by a guiding group of program participants
+- Participant-led Community Convenings or Participant Forums designed by a guiding group of program participants

 - On-site Coaching for a selection of the participating organizations, as follow-up to the Workshops